pkorivi/model_car/catkin_ws_user/src/motion_planner/README.md

 The motion planner depends on

 #### External libraries
-* ecl_lib - for creating splines
+* `ecl_lib` - for creating splines
-* Eigen - for solving equations
+* `Eigen` - for solving equations
-* networkx - for creating graph from rndf and calculating shortest path
+* `networkx` - for creating graph from rndf and calculating shortest path

 #### Model car Packages
-* route_planner -  for high level path
+* `route_planner` -  for high level path
-* fub_controller - for converting the x,y,t coordinates into corresponding speed and steering controls
+* `fub_controller` - for converting the x,y,t coordinates into corresponding speed and steering controls
-* autonomos_obstacle_msgs - for obstacle information
+* `autonomos_obstacle_msgs` - for obstacle information
-* fub_trajectory_msgs - for transmitting the path to fub_controller package.
+* `fub_trajectory_msgs` - for transmitting the path to fub_controller package.

 ### Launching the Planner
 * compile the above mentioned dependencies and the motion planner packages.
 * `roslaunch motion_planner planner.launch` launches all the required packages - route_planner, motion_planner and controller.
 They can be launched individually also.

 #### Tip
-It may not possible to install networkx on model car, in this situation please install on your local PC and launch `route_planner` from local PC and `motion_planner and fub_controller` on modelcar.
+* It may not possible to install networkx on model car, in this situation please install on your local PC and launch `route_planner` from local PC and `motion_planner and fub_controller` on modelcar.
+* Use `obstacle_publisher` to publish static and dynamic obstacles to create various scenarios for driving

 ### Executing the plan
 * route_planner reads the rndf information from the provided rndf file and constructs the graph.
 * Use 2D-Nav goal to publish a final pose or publish the destination pose on `/move_base_simple/goal`.
 * Motion planner receives the sub path (the portion of the route path which is on same segment as the ego) and starts calculating trajectory.
-* To change the lane publish /clicked_point either using Rviz or anything else.
+* To change the lane publish `/clicked_point` either using Rviz or anything else.
 * Adjust the parameters in `ControllerMig.cfg` of `fub_controller` to tune the behaviour.